Maycon1993/Devices-docs/surface-hub/surface-hub-windows10-eos-migration.md

 ## End of support overview

 - Windows 10 Team Edition reaches end of support on **October 14, 2025**.
-- Devices still running Team Edition must be migrated to Microsoft Teams Rooms on Windows to continue receiving updates and support.
+- Surface Hub 2S devices still running Team Edition must be migrated to Microsoft Teams Rooms on Windows to continue receiving updates and support.
+Surface Hub v1 devices cannot be migrated.
 - Microsoft Teams Rooms and Teams Rooms Pro Management software will also stop supporting Windows 10 after this date.
 - The Microsoft Teams app will no longer be accessible on **Surface Hub v1** and **Surface Hub 2S** devices running Windows 10 Team Edition.
 - The Microsoft Teams 1.0 client is deprecated; devices relying on it are no longer functional.